rakibul-wdp/php-with-jsbd/README.md

 - Large Application: difficult to use it for programming huge applications.
 - Error Handling: PHP has a poor quality of handling errors.
 - Weak Type: lead to unexpected bugs.

+#### Variable

+- Variables are simply used to store data.
+Variable values can be changed over the course of script.

+##### Rules for PHP Variable

+- Start with a dollar ($) sign
+- Supports alpha-numeric character and underscore (A-z, 0-9, \_)
+- Variable name must start with letter or underscore
+- Can't contain space
+- Can't start with number or symbol
+- Variables are CASE-SENSITIVE

+#### PHP is Loosely Typed Language

+- It automatically makes the conversions to its correct data type